aspatti1257/CellLineAnalyzer/README.md

                             outer monte carlo loops, and the number of inner monte carlo loops.
 If not specified, defaults to True and the inner/outer monte carlo param values set by other arguments in this file.

+`RandomSubsetElasticNetAnalysis`: The configuration for the Random Subset Elastic Net analysis.
+Accepts three
+                                   parameters: True or False, for whether the analysis should run at all.
+The number of outer monte carlo loops, and the number of inner monte carlo loops.
+If not specified, defaults to True and the inner/outer monte carlo param values set by other arguments in this file.

 `record_diagnostics`*: Optionally print out a diagnostics file which tells you which genes (and their indices) from
                        your gene_lists are missing in which feature files.
 Also, logs when optimal hyperparameter for a